wrattler/wrattler-design/data-store/data-store.md

 # Appendix A: Overview of the Relational Model

 FIXME: Someone who knows this subject should check this!

 The following formalism is what sense I have been able to make of this subject.
 It's somewhat different to the usual presentation, which uses names to do a lot of the work I have done with maps.
+I try to stay within the realm of mathematics (specifically set theory) without moving to particular representations in order to make definitions.

 ## Formalism